mar13792/uw-phi-vax/aim_2/README.md

 # set up file
 # prep of individual data files
 # merging of data into rectangularized file
-# visualizations of data to prep filnal  data
+# visualizations of data to plan for final data prep
-# imputations and transformations
+# transformations and imputations
-# analyses and save of final data prep
+# save final data set
+# final index analyses